La Redorte to Trèbes

 We gained 35.98 meters with those 13 locks, the second-highest amount of the week.

 The dogs can help when one person has to handle both the fore and aft lines.

-Lunch was served on board, tied to the bank.
+We organized lunch on board, tied to the bank.

 Ham and cheese, croissants, cherries, and wine.